rgandsam/magento-1.x-cert/Magento.md

 ######How are per-store configuration values established in the XML DOM?

+######By what process do the factory methods and autoloader enable class
+instantiation?

+######Which class types have configured prefixes, and how does this relate to
+class overrides?

+Models, Resource Models, Helpers, and Blocks all have configured prefixes.
+Classes can be overridden in the module’s etc/config.xml file.
+Inside the models, helpers, or blocks node add a module identifier node, followed by the rewrite node.
+Inside the rewrite node, add a node for the class name that you want to override.
+It’s value should be set to your overriding class name.

+######Which class types and files have explicit paths?

+Templates, layout files, and controllers all have explicit paths.

+######What are the interface and configuration options for automatically fired
+events?

+######What configuration parameters are available for event observers?

+- class, which specifies the class to use
+- method, which sets the method to call
+- type, which sets how to retrieve the class (e.g., model, singleton, etc.)

 ######What is the structure of event observers, and how are properties
 accessed therein?

 Event observers are instances of Varien_Event_Observer.
 Varien_Event_Observer extends from Varien_Object, so properties in an observer can be retrieved/assigned with the “magic getters and setters.”
 Varien_Event_Observer also has a number of predefined getters and setters, such as get/setCallback, get/setName, and others, so they can also be used.

+######What configuration parameters are available for cron jobs?

+The following configuration parameters are available for cron jobs: `<schedule><cron_expr></cron_expr></schedule>` and `<run><model></model></run>`, which specifies which model/method (separated by a double colon) to run.